rayyan35p/tp/docs/DeveloperGuide.md

 1. List both employees and projects

     1. Test Case: `list`<br>
-        Expected: Both employees and projects are listen in full, with its corresponding message.
+        Expected: Both employees and projects are listed in full, with its corresponding message shown to the user.

     2. Test Case: `list extra keywords`<br>
          Expected: Same as previous